 - Supply.
 Just like bitcoin, Bitcoin Cash has a total supply of 21 million.
 According to CoinMarketCap, at the time of writing (16/02/2018) there were 16,969,825 BCH in circulation.
 Consider the impact this limited supply could have on the coin’s value before you buy.

 - Availability.
 BCH is listed on a wide range of exchanges and also supported by several crypto wallets.
 This ease of access gives the coin credibility and is an important factor when determining the demand for a currency.
 You can also find a list of sites and merchants that accept Bitcoin Cash at the Accept Bitcoin Cash Initiative.

 What could hold Bitcoin Cash back?

 - Bitcoin’s dominance.
 Bitcoin is easily the world’s biggest cryptocurrency and is very well established.
 Bitcoin Cash is a direct competitor, so if you expect Bitcoin to continue its market dominance then this could potentially have a negative impact on BCH.

 - Other competitors.
 BCH and BTC are far from the only two digital currencies designed to act as peer-to-peer electronic cash, with some even offering lower fees and faster transactions than BCH.
 As a result, competition from other coins could potentially limit the uptake of Bitcoin Cash.

 - Lack of adoption.
 Just like any other crypto coin, the value of BCH will be influenced by the level of adoption cryptocurrencies achieve among the wider community.

-- Mining centralization.
-Some BCH critics have pointed to the centralization of BCH mining as one of the key drawbacks for a project that aims to create a decentralized cryptocurrency.
+- Mining centralisation.
+Some BCH critics have pointed to the centralisation of BCH mining as one of the key drawbacks for a project that aims to create a decentralised cryptocurrency.